 The lake is divided into an upper and lower section, with the upper having two “arms.”
 And while the entire lake and surrounding area is a popular place for camping, boating, and kayaking, anglers head to Castaic in search of the “big catch.”

-Castaic Lake is about 30 minutes north of Los Angeles and 15 minutes drive from of Six Flags Magic Mountain putting the recreation area within easy day trip distance from anywhere in the Los Angeles Basin.
+Castaic Lake is about 30 minutes north of Los Angeles and 15 minutes drive from Six Flags Magic Mountain putting the recreation area within easy day-trip distance from anywhere in the Los Angeles Basin.

 Surrounding Castaic Lake is over 8,800 acres of recreational land and open space habitat, with miles of exciting trails to explore.
 The trail system is open to mountain bikes, equestrians, and hikers, and provides a wide variety of potential destinations to discover and explore.

 Camping at Castaic Lake